 svn merge -c1333165 https://svn.apache.org/repos/asf/openoffice/trunk/main/jvmfwk . --- Merging r1333165 into '.': U distributions/OpenOfficeorg/javavendors_unx.xml

-After you finish merging, check your changes with "svn status" and "svn diff" and commit:
+After you finish merging, check your changes with "svn status" and "svn diff" and commit from the aoo-update directory:

 svn commit -m "Merge r1329539, r1329547, 1333165 - Add Oracle as a Java vendor on unix." distributions/OpenOfficeorg/javavendors_unx.xml distributions/OpenOfficeorg/javavendors_freebsd.xml Sending distributions/OpenOfficeorg/javavendors_freebsd.xml Sending distributions/OpenOfficeorg/javavendors_unx.xml Transmitting file data ..
 Committed revision 1347377.